shakeebparwez/react-todos/README.md

 # React Todo App

 This is a simple Todo application built using React and Material UI.
-It allows users to manage their tasks by adding, editing, and marking them as completed.
+It allows users to manage their tasks by adding, and marking them as completed.
 The app is designed to be user-friendly with an intuitive interface.

 ![screenshot](app_screenshot.png)

 ## Features

 - Add new tasks: Users can enter a task description and add it to their todo list.
-- Edit tasks: Users can edit the description of existing tasks.
 - Mark tasks as completed: Users can mark tasks as completed, indicating that they have been finished.
-- Filter tasks: Users can filter their tasks by their completion status (all, active, completed).
 - Delete tasks: Users can remove tasks from the todo list.
 - Responsive design: The app is fully responsive and works seamlessly across different devices.